DanWilliams24/DanWilliams24.github.io/_news/announcement_meyerhoff.md

 related_posts: false
 ---

 Started my B.S in Computer Science at University of Maryland, Baltimore County as a Meyerhoff Scholar!
+Won the D.C Region Princeton Prize in Race Relations Certificate of Accomplishment!